 The sense of place is a complicated combination of meanings, symbols, and qualities that an individual or group consciously or unconsciously perceives from a specific space or area.
-The meanings and concepts decrypted by an individual after the perception of the place are among the factors creating a sense of place.

-In this case, the sense of place does mean not only a feeling, or emotion, or any relationship with a particular place, but also a cognitive system and structure with which a person feels a sense of belonging to the issues, people, objects, and concepts of a place.
-Hence, people without a sense of place cannot live in a particular environment since the sense of place is the potential of space or place to create a special feeling to the generality of place, and with this sense, a place provides an individual's relationship with all existing concepts, people, and other matters.
+The meanings and concepts decrypted by an In this case, the sense of place does mean not only a feeling, or emotion, or any relationship with a particular place, but also a cognitive system and structure with which a person feels a sense of belonging to the issues, people, objects, and concepts of a place.
+Hence, people without a sense of place cannot live in a particular environment since the sense of place is the potential of space or place to create a special feeling to the generality of place, and with this a place provides an individual's sense, relationship with all existing concepts, people, and other matters.
 Thus, the place becomes a generality through which people recognise all the activities and events (Falahat, 2006).